Bobby Vee Meets the Crickets: Background

+Reception

+Billboard described the album "as fine a set of rockabilly style vocals".
+Cashbox wrote, "The Crickets are a perfect backing for the songster's superior vocal charms".
+New Record Mirror claims "the album lives up to all expectations."

+In a retrospective review, Stephen Thomas Erlewine of AllMusic called the album "enjoyable".

-1991 CD Reissue
+1991 reissue

-The 1991 CD re-release includes outtakes from the Crickets' studio sessions with Bobby Vee recorded during September 1962 and a medley of Buddy Holly songs recorded by Vee and the Crickets on April 16, 1989 and released as a single in 1990.
+The 1991 CD re-release includes outtakes from the Crickets' studio sessions with Bobby Vee recorded during September 1962 and a medley of Buddy Holly songs recorded by Vee and the Crickets on April 16, 1989, which was released as a single in 1990.

 Track listing

 Personnel

+Partial credits from the following sources.